- Why are one-to-one meetings so important?

 5. Take a record of the meeting where appropriate.

-Instead of using these previous meetings as an opportunity to criticize the other person, use it as a way of providing encouragement and constructive feedback.
+Rather than using these past meetings as opportunities to criticize the other person, employ them as a means to provide encouragement and constructive feedback.

 The benefits of one-to-one meetings

-There are many benefits of holding one-to-one meetings.
-Even if you’re already holding them already, sometimes, it can be good to look at how you can improve them and enhance the participant’s experience of them for the future.
+There are numerous advantages to conducting one-to-one meetings.
+Even if you’re already holding them, it can be beneficial to evaluate how to improve and enhance the participants’ experiences in future meetings.

-If you haven’t been holding one-to-one meetings, then here are just a few of the benefits that come from holding them.
+If you haven’t been conducting one-to-one meetings, the following are a few benefits you can expect to reap from them.

 Increases employee engagement